-

 Paul Henreid stars in this fast-paced British whodunit, an adaptation of Adam Hall’s Queen in Danger, my review of which you can read here.
 In the US the film was released as Man in Hiding and was one of dozens of … Continue reading

-Posted in Adam Hall, Hammer Studios, London, Terence Fisher, Tuesday's Forgotten Film
+Posted in Adam Hall, Hammer Studios, London, Terence Fisher, Tuesday's Overlooked Film

 Tagged robert lippert, terence fisher